dipakp-logicrays/dipakp-docs/docs/kb/rabbitmq/index.rst

 - In ``__construct``, I have define custom logger.

-- When successfully consume the our message from the quote, it will print the log into ``<magento_root>/var/log/product-delete-consumer.log``.
+- When successfully consume the our message from the queue, it will print the log into ``<magento_root>/var/log/product-delete-consumer.log``.

 - Example: